Southeast Zone Fishing

 NORTH POWDER POND: rainbow trout

-The pond was recently stocked with trophy-sized rainbow trout.
+The pond was stocked with rainbow trout the first full week of April.

 OVERTON RESERVOIR: rainbow trout